 - Instruments remain the property of the Mangaung String Programme Trust.

 - Instruments may be kept by the pupils during the school holidays.

-For the VIOLIN, the fee is 600 Rands per school year of which R300 must be paid before the instrument can be taken home.
-For those able to pay for the entire 2014 school year before the end of February, a discount of 10% will be given.
-The VIOLIN fee with the discount for complete payment will be R60.
-The fee for the year will therefore be R540.
+2021: Fees are R1200 per school year of which R600 must be paid before the instrument can be taken home.
+For those able to pay for the entire school year before the end of February, a discount of 10% will be given.
+Fees (with the discount of R120 applied) will amount to R1080 for the school year.

-New learners must pay for two terms (R300) in advance before tuition can begin.
+New learners must pay for two terms (R600) in advance before tuition can begin.

-The fee includes the hire of the instrument, teaching materials, transport (if you should require it), minor repairs and cleaning.
+The fee includes tuition, hire of the instrument, teaching materials, transport (if you should require it), minor repairs and cleaning.

 The Department of Sport, Arts, Culture and Recreation, the University of the Free State and the Mangaung String Progarmme Trust pay the salaries of the teachers, all other costs are solely dependent on prompt payment of the music fee.
 Failure to pay this modest fee will jeopardize our ability to provide instruments, learning materials and transport.

 We expect children to succeed.
 If pupils don’t progress we reserve the right to replace them with others who deserve the opportunity to learn.

 Membership in the programme is a privilege and not a right.
 Children who fail to attend lessons, who fail to practice, show the proper discipline or respect for fellow learners or members of staff or fail to care for their instrument will be dismissed from the programme.
 The decision to dismiss a learner is solely the decision of the staff of the MSP.

 In order to advance on the violin, children should practice a minimum of 30 minutes every day.